 Blues guitar might be associated with Mississippi, Texas and Chicago, but a man of the mid-South has something to say about that.
 The city of Bristol, smack on the Tennessee/Virginia border, claims itself as the birthplace of country music.
 But one of its native sons is making a huge blues noise.

 The common denominator in all of this is Billy Crawford – raised playing bass in church, then gaining an early hard-rock pedigree on electric guitar.
 But for the past three decades, he has turned his six-string action toward the blues.

 For much of the 1990s, audiences around the world heard Crawford’s intense work with blues-rocker Deborah Coleman.
-He gave up the road in 2002, when his wife gave birth to their son.
-Turns out, son Tyler is a little guitar hotshot, too.
+He gave up the road in 2002, with the birth of his son, Tyler Crawford.